 - Next in line is making use of your nail polish remover.
 Moisten your clean cloth using your nail polish remover.
 You can use acetone, but it can also bleach your carpet therefore only applicable to white or any light carpet.
 Do not forget you have to do a few trials first on hidden part of your house to make sure the nail polish remover won’t fade your carpet.
 You also need to keep carpet remnants when you install your carpeting so that you can have something to try unto before using any carpet cleaning solution.
 You can also use hydrogen peroxide if your carpet is white mainly because it has bleaching effect.

-- At this point, blot the stained area with your wet towel.
+- At this point, blot the stained area with your wet towel to clean polish.
 Now you can see the nail polish transferring to the cloth.

 - Repeat the process until all the stains completely transferred to the cloth and no trace of nail polish left on your carpet.